 - Gates and garden.
 If the property has gates or a garden, don’t forget to look them over as well.
 Now is a good time to check for any non-human residents the property might be housing.

-- Garage.
+- Garage or car space.
 Check the garage doors if the property has them and ensure that the whole space is kept relatively clean and well-organised.
+Also check that the security for any garage or car space.

-If you follow this checklist you’re sure not to forget anything on inspection day.
-Whether you are a tenant or a landlord, if there is something not up to scratch, speak up.
-Now is your chance to acknowledge issues with the property together and avoid problems in the future.
+The list above is just a quick overview of what to look at, download our more comprehensive checklist below to take with you and compare properties to make sure not to forget anything on inspection day.
+If there is something not up to scratch, speak up, now is your chance to acknowledge issues with the property with the real estate agent and avoid problems in the future.